-The program is divided into seven main sections:
+The program is divided into eight main sections:

 - CRM - sales and order management.

 - Production planning - production planning and administration.

 - Dashboard - quick overview of main indicators.